List of For All Mankind characters: Karen Baldwin

 Karen Baldwin, Ed's wife with whom she had two children, Shane and Kelly, with the latter being adopted from Vietnam in the 1970s.

 In the 1970s, Karen often took care of Tracy's and Gordo's two sons Danny and Jimmy after Tracy followed her husband into the astronaut program.
-At the same time, she also developed a friendship with Wayne Cobb, husband of Tracy's fellow astronaut Molly Cobb, bonding over being the partners of astronauts.
+At the same time, she also developed a friendship with Wayne Cobb, the husband of Tracy's fellow astronaut Molly Cobb, bonding over being the partners of astronauts.
 After Shane's death in a car accident in 1974, she decided not to tell Ed about Shane's death while he is still on the Moon, as NASA feared the effects the message would have on his mental state along with the isolation that he already had to endure.
 However, the Soviets leaked the news to him, after which he shut off all communications with Earth.
 The two eventually reunited after Ed's return to Earth to grieve together.

 By the 1980s, Karen had become the owner of the Outpost Tavern, a bar usually visited by NASA astronauts, after previously having worked there.
 When their daughter Kelly, whom they adopted a few years after Shane's death, told them that she wanted to go the United States Naval Academy in Annapolis, Karen and Ed were opposed to the idea, which resulted in a family fight.
 Frustrated with her family life, she developed a damaging and predatory sexual relationship with Danny Stevens, who she helped raise as a child and was working at The Outpost at the time.
 She told Ed about her infidelity right before he had to leave on another mission to the Moon, though she did not tell him that it was Danny.
 She later sold the Outpost to Sam Cleveland, Tracy's second husband, who wanted to turn it into a franchise.